How Adult Neurons Prune: Insights from Recent Studies

 The brain can make new neurons

-The study was led by senior author and Salk Professor Rusty Gage.
-Gage is well known for his earlier work on adult neurogenesis.
-In the late 90’s, he discovered that the adult brain can in fact make new neurons, a notion that overturned the central dogma that the brain doesn’t contain stem cells and that we’re born with all the neurons we will ever have.
+The study was led by Salk Professor Rusty Gage, known for his discovery in the late 1990s that the adult brain can generate new neurons.
+His work overturned the long‑held belief that the brain lacks stem cells and that we are born with all the neurons we will ever have.

-There are two main areas of the adult brain that harbor neural stem cells that can generate new neurons.
-One area is called the dentate gyrus, which is located in the memory forming area of the brain called the hippocampus.
-Gage and his team were curious to know whether the new neurons generated from stem cells in the dentate gyrus also experienced the same synaptic overgrowth and pruning that the neurons in the developing brain did.
+In adults, two regions of the brain contain neural stem cells capable of producing new neurons.
+One of these regions is the dentate gyrus, part of the hippocampus, which is critical for forming memories.
+Gage and his team wanted to know whether new neurons in the dentate gyrus also undergo the same pruning process seen during early development.

 Pruning the Adult Brain